 It requires a slower transition between positions and encourages an increased focus on core muscles with proper body alignment.
 In addition to the physical advantages of SUP yoga, practitioners point out this form of yoga offers a unique opportunity to commune with nature.

-You don’t necessarily have to be a pro at SUP to enjoy racing.
+You don’t necessarily have to be a pro at paddle boarding to enjoy racing.
 Races vary in distance which allows even beginners to show their competitive side.

 It should go without saying that you should consider your skill level when choosing a management distance.
 While you may be capable of running a 5K with ease, don’t confuse this with paddling the same distance.

 SUP requires much more exertion and stamina, not to mention the use of different muscle groups.

 Typically you would try to avoid rough waters when stand-up paddle boarding; however, there are those who become skilled enough at this sport they are able to tackle surf.

 The differences between traditional surfing and this activity include the use of a different type of vessel as well as the use of a paddle to maneuver one’s way over substantially high waves.

 Advanced paddling techniques are necessary to be successful at this challenging hybrid sport.

 SUP has a broad range of appeal because it offers something for almost anyone.
 It can be practiced as a purely recreational activity; or it can be used as a means to push one’s limits by racing or becoming proficient in advanced techniques.